Here are the stories of some fathers who sent their children to Waldorf schools.

 How can Rudolf Steiner be described as an educator, a philosopher, an artist and a scientist by the Waldorf movement when the truth is he was clearly a turn of the century occultist?
 Anthroposophists know all about Steiner while new Waldorf parents had better do more than believe the public relations.
 At this point in time it is a case of buyer beware.

-The following is a letter from former Waldorf parent Pete Karaiskos
+The following is from a letter written by former Waldorf parent Pete Karaiskos

-to the “college of Teachers” (i.e., the governing body) at the Waldorf school attended by his children.
+addressed to the governing body at the Waldorf school attended by his children.

 Dear Highland Hall College of Teachers,